nock/nock/README.md

 Nock works by overriding Node's `http.request` function.
 Also, it overrides `http.ClientRequest` too to cover for modules that use it directly.

 #Debugging
-Nock uses debug, so just run with enviromental variable DEBUG set to nock.*
+Nock uses debug, so just run with environmental variable DEBUG set to nock.*

 # PROTIP